-Man arrested for pointing gun, threatening Easter bunny
+Man accused of pointing gun at a waving Easter Bunny

-MIDDLEBOURNE, Ohio (AP) - Charges are pending against a man accused of brandishing a gun and threatening an Easter Bunny waving to motorists from an Ohio interstate overpass, authorities said.
+MIDDLEBOURNE, Ohio (AP) - A man brandished a gun and threatened a person playing the Easter Bunny who was waving to motorists from an interstate overpass in Ohio, authorities said.

-The 49-year-old man was arrested Wednesday afternoon in Middlebourne in Guernsey County, The Daily Jeffersonian reported.
-He was given a breath-alcohol test at an Ohio State Highway Patrol post but was taken to a medical facility when jail officials refused to book him because of an elevated temperature.
+A 49-year-old man was arrested Wednesday afternoon in Middlebourne, The Daily Jeffersonian reported.
+He was given a breath-alcohol test at an Ohio State Highway Patrol post but was taken to a medical facility when jail officials refused to book him because of an elevated temperature, leading to concerns he might be infected with the coronavirus.

 Guernsey County Sgt.
 Jason Best on Friday said the man could face charges of aggravated menacing and improper handling of a firearm in a vehicle.